getgrav/grav-learn/pages/06.forms/01.blueprints/04.example-page-blueprint/docs.md

 #### In the Data folder

-If you are using a Gantry5 based theme, the best location is `user/data/gantry5/themes/YOURTHEME/blueprints/`, otherwise your files may be lost during theme update.
+If you are using a Gantry5 based theme, the best location is `user/data/gantry5/themes/YOURTHEME/blueprints/`, otherwise your files may be lost during a theme update.

 #### In a Plugin